Cyber-Ninja-2047/tic-tac-toe/CONTRIBUTING.md

 # Basic Policies

+## Install Project

+We use **[poetry](https://python-poetry.org/docs/)** to manage this python project, please install poetry first.

+Then, run `poetry install` in the root directory of this project to install this tic-tac-toe project.
+Poetry will create a virtual python environment automatically, you can choose to link this environment to you IDE (VS code, Spyder, etc.) or use your own environment by running `poetry config virtualenvs.create false` .

 ## Third-party Library

 Let's try not to use third-party library to finish this project, except of the GUI part.
 If you import a third-party library, please don't forget to add this requirement by **[poetry](https://python-poetry.org/docs/)**.